 - Kava is an extract made from Piper methysticum, a plant native to the western Pacific islands.
 It is thought to help ease stress and promote sleep, but there have been major safety concerns due to cases of liver damage and death from liver failure.
 Unsafe for long term use, and possibly unsafe for short term use.
 More studies are needed to determine safe doses and adverse effects (9).

-I think the bottom line regarding the use of herbs, supplements, and prescription drugs for sleep is that we cannot be sure a sleep-inducing substance is actually inducing the same quality sleep nature intended.
+The bottom line regarding the use of herbs, supplements, and prescription drugs for sleep is that we really cannot be sure a sleep-inducing substance is actually inducing the same quality sleep nature intended.
 Supplements and sleep aids may have a benefit for short term use or for periodic sleeplessness, but long term data on safety and effectiveness is lacking.
 This creates a barrier for healthcare providers who most certainly want to offer safe and effective sleep aids, but need to make recommendations backed by scientific literature and safety data.
 The safest and most effective way to promote healthy, natural sleep is to implement the above sleep hygiene techniques on a regular basis, manage stress through exercise, meditation, yoga, or enjoyable hobbies, eat a diet plentiful in whole plant foods and healthy fats, avoid alcohol or recreational drugs, and seek help from a professional if you are struggling with mental illness (1 in 5 of us are).
+If you are still struggling with insomnia despite implementing sleep hygiene techniques and you’ve seen your healthcare provider to rule out medical conditions, it may be helpful to see a professional counselor trained in Cognitive Behavioral Therapy for Insomnia (CBT-I).
 I hope that you’ve gained some insight on safe and simple strategies to promote quality, restful sleep.